bcass/dcdp-rules/README.md

 ## ARTICLE VIII – BYLAWS

 The Douglas County Democratic Party may adopt County Bylaws for the periodic and timely administration of the party.
+Such County Bylaws shall specify how they are to be revised or amended.

 ## ARTICLE IX – AMENDING THIS CONSTITUTION